grange85/ahfow-www/_posts/2023-09-14-my-record-collection-069-dean-wareham-anesthesia.md

 This was certainly bought before I [saw Luna at The Underworld]() on their first visit to London in 1992 because I remember Justin saying "thanks for coming out, without having a record" during the gig... and thinking... "well...
 I sort of _do_ have a record".

-I always get a bit confused by the sleeve of this ...
+I always get a bit confused by the sleeve of this...
 I can't see the woman's face when I'm holding the record, only when I see it from across the room, or in photographs.
 A ghost.
 I'm not sure she's there until I move away!

 <!--more-->